SeaGL/organization/volunteer-2020/irc_channels.md

 ## Gathering Channels

 - **#seagl-sponsors**: Our virtual "Expo Hall"
-- **#seagl-hallway**: A place to meet people and make new "topic channels" to join.
-Run `!help` to see IRC bot commands to help attendees manage channels
 - **#seagl-party**: A channel for our after-party on Saturday night.
 This is where, similar to the hallway track, attendees can meet and make new topic channels.
 - **#seagl-trivia**: A channel for the after-party Trivia event.